-There's so much to see beyond the colourful facade at Bergen’s iconic World Heritage site.
+A guide to Bryggen in Bergen, Norway.
+There's so much to see beyond the colourful facade at the city's iconic World Heritage site.

 A brief history

 In the Middle Ages, Bergen was the main port of export for dried fish and fish oil from northern Norway.
 German merchants began to join the trade, offering grains in return.

 In the mid-14th-Century, the German Hanseatic League established an office in Bergen and acquired the rights to purchase goods from Nordland and Troms.

 In return for the dried fish and fish oil, they supplied Norway with grain, flour, malt, ale, clothing and fabrics.

 The merchants gradually bought all the houses in the area, which soon became a society effectively sealed off from the rest of the city.

 It is believed there were up to 2,000 Germans living in this part of Bergen at the height of their activity.
 The office continued until 1754.

 In 1955 parts of Bryggen burnt down.
 Over the next 13 years, the archeaeological excavations uncovered hundreds of thousands of objects that helped paint a picture of Bergen life in the Middle Ages.